First Year Advising – FAQs on Math and Science courses, programs and majors

 Students who wish to take Math courses their first year should:

 - Math: Students who took calculus in high school and received a B or better should skip Math 105 (Calculus I) and enroll in 106 (Calculus II).
-The registrar is putting in place a system this year in which students who have taken calculus in high school CANNOT register for Math 105.
+At the Request of Mathematics, the Registrar has put in place a system in which students who have taken calculus in high school and received a grade of B or higher CANNOT register for Math 105 (unless they obtain an override from Mathematics).
 They can register for Math 106.

 Students who wish to take Physics courses their first year should: